andrew01144/OPA-tips/BriefInstallAndTest_In-Distro.md

 - Accelerated RDMA - should be available in both OPXS and in-distro.
 ### Commands
 - opa admin commands can only be run by root
-- The following commands are not included with the RHEL release of the Omni-Path software.
+- The following commands are not included in the in-distro Omni-Path packages.
   - hfi1 commands ```hfi1_control``` ```hfi1_eprom``` ```hfi1_pkt_send``` ```hfi1_pkt_test``` ```hfi1stats```
     -  These can be installed from rpms in OPXS. ```rpm -Uvh /tmp/CornelisOPX-OPXS.RHEL*-x86_64.*/repos/OPA_PKGS/RPMS/hfi1-diagtools-sw-0.8-117.x86_64.rpm```
   - ```opa-arptbl-tuneup``` Adjusts kernel ARP/neighbor table sizes for very large subnets based on configured IPv4/IPv6 network interface netmask values.